andrew-ge-wu/Site/CircuitWall/content/articles/kafka-basics.md

 ---
 ## Kafka Consumer

-As Kafka producer, an application reads from kafka uses consumer API at some point.
+As Kafka producer, an application reads from Kafka uses consumer API at some point.
 And here comes a bit connection to the number of partitions and a concept called consumer group.

-A consumer group is the way to consume records in kafka in parallel.
+A consumer group is a way to consume records in Kafka in parallel.
 Each partition is consumed by __Exactly one__ consumer in the group and the maximum consumer parallelism for a topic is the number of partitions.

 <img src="https://i.stack.imgur.com/32esG.png" alt="Consumer group"/>